vtex-apps/order-configuration/docs/README.md

 ### Step 2: Declare the required blocks

-Add the `order-config` block in the Header component.
-For example:
+Add the `order-config` block in the Header component, as shown in the example below.

 ```json
 {